How Long Do Edibles Last? Do Edibles Show Up in Drug Tests? Side Effects of Edibles & Edible Dose Facts.

 - CBD has also demonstrated anti-seizure effects, which suggests it could be a potential treatment for epilepsy.
 Edibles may be one way to ingest cannabis to reduce seizures.
 However, more research is necessary before people with epilepsy consider treating the condition with cannabis.

 Edibles affect individuals in different ways.
 It can take up to four hours for the high from an edible to take effect.
 New users’ biggest mistake is continuing to ingest edibles if they don’t feel high immediately.
-Then, the high hits hard and can last for several hours, making some people feel sick or anxious and seek medical help in ERs.
+Then, the high hits hard and can last several hours, making some people feel sick or anxious to seek medical help in ERs.

 It can be hazardous if kids and dogs accidentally ingest edibles; thus, safe storage is essential.
 Toddlers and canines are notorious for popping whatever they find into their mouths, and edibles are designed to taste and smell good.
 They come in various forms, from brownies, cookies, and candies to drinks and popcorn.
 Users should keep edibles locked up and out of reach from children and pets.